tpbowden/swarm-ingress-router/README.md

 * Incredibly lightweight image (less than 20MB after decompression)

 ## Installation

+These are the manual steps to install the app.
+You can run `bootstrap.sh` to quickly create the required services automatically.

 First of all you will need to create a network for your frontend services to run on and one for storage: